vagrant-smartos/vagrant-smartos-zones/README.md

 ## Caveats

+* Boxes are created without the platform image boot media included.
+  Current plan is to add commands for downloading platform images into .vagrant.d, then somehow getting VirtualBox to switch out the device.
 * Networking.
 Local zones can't route to the outside world.
 * Only one local zone per box.
 Working on it.
 * Usage may change with each prerelease version until I get it